owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

    :alt: computation graph optimiser

-*Fusing operations* can effectively reduce the round trips to the memory, which saves a lot of time on operating large ndarrys.
-In the figure below, nodes `#421`, `#463`, and `#464` are fused into ``fma`` (i.e. fused-multiply-add operation), this also improves numerical accuracy.
-Owl can also recognise quite complicated patterns, e.g. pattern formed by nodes `#511` -- `#515` appears a lot in DNN training that uses Adagrad, the Optimiser is able to fuse all these operations into one-pass calculation.
+*Fusing operations* can effectively reduce the round trips to the memory, which saves a lot of time when operating large ndarrys.
+In the figure below, nodes `#421`, `#463`, and `#464` are fused into one ``fma`` node (i.e. fused-multiply-add operation), which also improves numerical accuracy.
+Owl also recognises quite complicated patterns, e.g. pattern formed by nodes `#511` -- `#515` appears a lot in DNN training that uses Adagrad (Adaptive Subgradient Methods), the Optimiser is able to fuse all these operations into one-pass calculation.

 .. figure:: ../figure/owl_cgraph_opt_1.png